 There are many ways to find help.

-- The First Timers Desk is located in the Community Folding Room and has a team of volunteers who can answer all your questions.
+- The First Timers Desk is also located near the Registration area and has a team of volunteers who can answer all your questions.

 - Online assistance: